pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 You need access to a Postgresql database and sufficient privileges to create schemas and roles.
 For more information see [prerequisites](prerequisites.md).

+Your shell environment should have the appropriate Postgresql environment variables set.
+These are defined in the [Postgresql documentation](https://www.postgresql.org/docs/current/libpq-envars.html).
+If you can run `psql`, then `pgpkg` should work.

 ## Installing pgpkg

 Install pgpkg:

     $ go install github.com/pgpkg/cmd/pgpkg

+## Creating a database

+Create a database for the tutorial:

+    $ createdb hello
+    $ export PGDATABASE=hello

 ## Writing your first function